-So next time you have some extra bread that you can’t seem to find any use for ... try our easy bread pudding recipe and let us know how you like it :)
+So next time you have some extra bread that you can’t seem to find any use for ... try this bread pudding recipe and let us know how you like it :)

 500 grms (or 1 lb and 1.63 oz) of 2 days old white bread